7mk4a/College-Map/README.md

 ## Usage Guide

 ### 1. Select Start Location

+**Option A: Manual Selection**
 - Click the "Choose start location..." dropdown
 - Select your current position (e.g., "VIP", "Library-door1")

+**Option B: QR Code Scanning** 📷
+- Click the QR code button (blue button next to start location dropdown)
+- Grant camera permissions when prompted
+- Point your camera at a QR code containing a location identifier
+- The scanned location will automatically populate as your start point
+- The camera will stop automatically after a successful scan

 ### 2. Select Destination
 - Click the "Choose destination..." dropdown